roryl/cfml_optional/README.md

 cfml_optional is a signle Optional.cfc file which makes instatiating objects & values which may be null, and handling that null possibility gracefully.

+Inspired by some use cases of Java Optional, but different Syntax that better fit my purposes: http://www.oracle.com/technetwork/articles/java/java8-optional-2175753.html

 ###Intended Uses
 ####Syntactic Sugar
 When initializing objects which may be null, there is a common syntax: